wqferr/palette-maker/README.md

 cells which contain these tones are not in the same row nor column, or for mixing more than two colours.

-If you hold CTRL while left clicking a cell, the selected cell will gradually approach the clicked cell's colour.
+If you hold `CTRL` while left clicking a cell, the selected cell will gradually approach the clicked cell's colour.

+## Other details ##
+### Saving ###
+Pressing `CTRL + S` will dump the resulting palette into a 16x16 image, with a 1 to 1 correlation cell-pixel (i.e. each cell dumps its color into the pixel in the corresponding position).
+If an argument was given to the program, it will se that name, otherwise, it will save to `palette.png`. *Note that the name given to the program does _not_ affect the file format.* If given the file name "image.jpg", the image will be saved to that file with `png` encoding.